ibm-cloud-docs/vpc/block_storage_vpc_resize_boot_volume.md

    ```
    {: pre}

-### Increase boot volume capacity when you create an instance from the CLI
+### Increasing boot volume capacity when you create an instance from the CLI
 {: #expand-new-boot-vols-cli}

 Run the `ibmcloud is instance-create` command and specify a boot volume capacity in GBs.

-This example creates an instance with a boot volume of 190 GB.
+The following example creates an instance with a boot volume of 190 GB.

 ```sh
 ibmcloud is instance create vsi-1 vpc-1 us-south-1 bx2-2x8  subnet-1 --image ibm-ubuntu-20-04-3-minimal-amd64-1 --boot-volume '{"name": "my-boot-vol-1", "volume": {"capacity": 190, "profile": {"name": "general-purpose"}}}'